Mehranalam/Emoji/README.md

- this repo store a Awoesome **telegram bot** for protect from your large group from bot attack.
+ this repo store a Awoesome **telegram bot** for protect & Control from your large group

 ### How to use ?

 -  create a bot and get a token from Botfather